 - Dependence on the drug starts with the individual not feeling normal without it.
 This can lead to physical and psychological withdrawal symptoms if the drug use is stopped.

-- According to the NIDA, the suppression of breathing caused by heroin use can “affect the amount of oxygen that reaches the brain… [having] short- and long-term psychological and neurological effects, including coma and permanent brain damage.”
+- The suppression of breathing caused by heroin use can “affect the amount of oxygen that reaches the brain… [having] short- and long-term psychological and neurological effects, including coma and permanent brain damage.”

 Methods of Heroin Abuse and the Body